Tudor period

-The Tudor period occurred between 1485 and 1603 in England and Wales and includes the Elizabethan period during the reign of Elizabeth I until 1603.
-The Tudor period coincides with the dynasty of the House of Tudor in England that began with the reign of Henry VII (b.
-1457, r.
-14851509).
-Historian John Guy (1988) argued that "England was economically healthier, more expansive, and more optimistic under the Tudors" than at any time since the Roman occupation.
+In England and Wales, the Tudor period occurred between 1485 and 1603, including the Elizabethan era.
+The Tudor period coincides with the reign of the House of Tudor, which began with the accession of Henry VII and ended with the death of Elizabeth I. Under the Tudor dynasty, art, architecture, trade, exploration, and commerce flourished.
+Historian John Guy (1988) argued that "England was economically healthier, more expensive, and more optimistic under the Tudors" than at any time since the ancient Roman occupation.

 Population and economy

-Following the Black Death and the agricultural depression of the late 15th century, the population began to increase.
+Following the Black Death (1348) and the agricultural depression of the late 15th century, the population of England began to increase.
 In 1520, it was around 2.3 million.
-By 1600 it had doubled to 4 million.
-The growing population stimulated economic growth, accelerated the commercialisation of agriculture, increased the production and export of wool, encouraged trade, and promoted the growth of London.
+By 1600, it had almost doubled to 4 million.
+Prior to the Black Death the population had been much larger with numbers estimated at 4 to 6 million people The growing population stimulated economic growth, accelerated the commercialization of agriculture, increased the production and export of wool, encouraged trade, and promoted the growth of London.

-The high wages and abundance of available land seen in the late 15th century and early 16th century were replaced with low wages and a land shortage.
-Various inflationary pressures, perhaps due to an influx of New World gold and a rising population, set the stage for social upheaval with the gap between the rich and poor widening.
+The high wages and abundance of available land seen in the late 15th and early 16th centuries were replaced with low wages and a land shortage.
+Various inflationary pressures, perhaps due to an influx of New World gold and a rising population, set the stage for social upheaval, with the gap between the rich and poor widening.
 This was a period of significant change for the majority of the rural population, with manorial lords beginning the process of enclosure of village lands that previously had been open to everyone.